kaushik88/kaushik88.github.io/_posts/2016-04-23-Being-Yourself.md

 {% include figure.html path="blog/personal/OogwayShifu.png" alt="Master Oogway and Master Shifu" %}

 Everytime we admire a quality in someone else, we immediately try to change ourselves to some version of the other person.
-More often than not the change is shortlived and we end up losing our originality.
+More often than not the change is short-lived and we end up losing our originality.
 True and lasting change comes when we imbibe the quality or change by adding our own signature/style to it.